erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/12_background.md

 ![Overview of forces preventing stable operation of e.g. a robot suspended from a crane: a) center of gravity (CoG) of the hook/platform moves out of equilibrium, b) robot CoG gets moved out of equilibrium, c) forces and torques acting at robot base due to motion of robot, d) forces and torques stemming from interaction with external objects, e) external forces e.g. wind.
 Note that these all interact.](./figures/crane-robot-forces.svg){#fig:crane-robot-forces short-caption="Forces acting on a robot hanging from a crane"}

-The ability of robots and other digitally controlled automation technology to perform accurate and repeatable movements is key to their usefulnes.
+The ability of robots and other digitally controlled automation technology to perform accurate and repeatable movements is key to their usefulness.
 Hanging a robot from a crane to increase its work envelope needs to maintain this ability.
 The hypothetical assembly in @Fig:crane-robot-forces illustrates the various forces at play that could create disturbances, moving the crane's hook, attached platform and hence the robot, leading to deviations in its intended movement.